 Are you interested in doing service in Baltimore?
 Attend a Volunteering 101 workshop to help you get started!

 Volunteering 101 is a comprehensive workshop that introduces undergraduate students to direct service opportunities in Baltimore through the Center for Social Concern.
-The CSC oversees many programs, including over 60 student-led service groups, Alternative Breaks Programs, the Community Impact Internship Program, Community Based Learning Classes, Federal Work Study, HopServe50, Pre-Orientation, President’s Day of Service, and the Tutorial Project, .
+The CSC oversees many programs, including over 50 student-led service groups, Alternative Breaks Programs, the Community Impact Internship Program, Community Based Learning Classes, Federal Work Study, HopServe50, Pre-Orientation, President’s Day of Service, SAT Prep Program and the Tutorial Project, .

 The workshops will provide an overview of all of the CSC’s programs discuss how JHU undergraduates can participate in meaningful service during their time at Hopkins.
 During the session, you will reflect on the meaning of service, learn about the CSC’s policies, and engage with other students looking for opportunities to serve our Baltimore community.
 There will also be a space for Q&A at the end of each workshop where individuals can ask questions about specific programs or groups that are run through the Center for Social Concern.

 Volunteering 101 Workshop Schedule

-We are in the process of updating our workshop schedule for the fall and apologize for the delay.
-Please check back here for an updated schedule in Fall 2017.
+We are in the process of updating our workshop schedule for fall 2017 and apologize for the delay.